jonathan-russo/favicon_service/README.md

 ### Logging

-Since we are running our service with systemd our logs are available through the `journalctl` utility.
+Since we are running our service with `systemd` our logs are available with the `journalctl` utility.
 However keeping logs directly on the server is a bad practice.
 We should be offloading our logs to a centralized logging system.
-One way that this can be done is via rsyslog.
+One way that this can be done is via `rsyslog``.
 In particular for Elasticsearch there is a module [omelasticsearch](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omelasticsearch.html) that provides native support for sending logs directly to Elasticsearch.

 ### Packer

 The current bootstrap script works great, however it can take a long time to execute.
-This means that our servers take longer to provision and can affect application availability.
+This means that our servers take longer to provision, which could affect application availability.
 We can utilize Packer to build AMIs baked with all of our required software.
 Then when we need a new server, we boot that AMI, upload the latest version of the code onto the host, and start our service.
-A POC of the Packer configuration can be found in the `packer/` folder.
+A POC of the Packer configuration can be found in the `packer` folder.